comp1100/comp1100.github.io/_sources/innovation/9_interviews.md

 **Tim:** I see.
 How does having the alarm affect your day-to-day life?
 Why?

 **Diane:** It feels like one more thing I have to manage and a reminder that I’m not as independent as I used to be.
+I feel checked on.

 **Tim:** Checked on?